-As noted above, LAHSA switched from conducting point-in-time counts on a biennial basis to an annual basis beginning with the January 2016 count.
-While the decrease in Carson homeless (from 192 in 2015 to 157 in 2016) is laudable, this still sizable number serves as a call to action.
+As noted previously, LAHSA now conducts point-in-time counts on an annual basis.
+The dramatic increase in Carson homeless (from 157 in 2016 to 378 in 2017) serves as a call to action.

 The partnership with the South Bay Cities Council of Governments (SBCCOG) includes a program of outreach to the local homeless community and referral to services.
 SBCCOG has contracted with People Assisting the Homeless (PATH), a statewide network of agencies that provides services to the homeless, to coordinate the effort.
 Beginning in April 2016, PATH has brought on board three street outreach navigators, an outreach mental health specialist and street outreach worker, established homelessness and domestic violence telephone hotlines, and is making referrals for housing assistance, interim housing, veterans' services, mental health care, medical services, employment services, and benefits enrollment.
-In the program's first seven months of operation, PATH has had 90 unduplicated and 8 duplicated contacts with homeless clients.
+For program year 2017-2018 (through May 9, 2018), PATH has had 301 unduplicated and 630 duplicated contacts with homeless clients.
 These contacts have resulted in: